RogerForapani/IA/README.md

 # IA
-It's a Artificial Neural Network that learn a simple logic gate
+It's a Artificial Neural Network that learn a simple logic gate XOR